ItsMeViipeR/ItsMeViipeR/README.md

 ### 💻 Web Developer since 2020
 I'm a passionate web developer with several years of experience building modern and responsive web applications.
 I enjoy learning new technologies and building fun, functional, and meaningful projects.

-- 🌱 Currently pursuing a Bachelor's degree in Computer Science at **Université Paris 8**.
+- 🌱 Currently pursuing a Bachelor's degree in Computer Science at **Université Paris 8** (completed 1st year – Bac+1)
 - 🚀 Always exploring new languages, frameworks, and tools.
 - 🎮 Tech enthusiast and gamer on my free time.